mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 32:35

 From this point ... we can create our own everyday life.
-On the other hand, there is another aspect of life we cannot create.
-Something compels you to do [things].
+On the other hand, there is another aspect of life we cannot create; something compels you to do [this life].
 So, your daily living is, in some aspect, understandable; but your daily living is in some sense not understandable.
-So, life is [*unintelligible*].
+So, life is *[unintelligible]*.

 That is called [karma](glossary#karma); that is called [Buddha Nature](glossary#buddha-nature).
 We don't understand, because the present – your life – comes from beginningless past, endless future.

 We should be there.
 And finally, we should accept this, and we must be *present* there, constantly on the big tree.
-Psychologically speaking, this is total personality.
+Psychologically speaking, this is called total personality.

 ##### 34:20